 Pickering, p.
 320, says that the wren was identified as the wife of the robin.
 This explains the name "Jenny Wren": the wren was always female (Simpson/Roud, p.
 397; for a tale, "The Marriage of Robin Redbreast and Jenny Wren," see pp. 542-543 of volume A.2 of Briggs).

-It's possible that the equation of wrens with kings goes back to the Greeks; the Greek word βασιλισκος, "basiliskow," "little king," is listed in Liddell/Scott, p.
-230, as meaning, among other things, the golden-crested wren -- but they cite only one instance (Plutatch, citing Aesop); the usual meaning of the word is "royal" or "official" (so, e.g., in the New Testament -- or, rather, in variant readings; BASILISKOS is used only in variant readings in John 4:46, 49, of the "official" of Capernaum who had a sick child.
-In the LXX Greek translation of the Hebrew Bible, it occurs in Psalm 90:13 [91:13 English]), where it refers to a venomous snake, and in some manuscripts of Isaiah 59:5, where again it seems to mean "adder" or "viper"; English "basilisk" of course derives from this meaning.)
+It's possible that the equation of wrens with kings goes back to the Greeks; the Greek word βασιλισκος, "basiliskos," "little king," is listed in Liddell/Scott, p.
+230, as meaning, among other things, the golden-crested wren -- but they cite only one instance (Plutatch, citing Aesop); the usual meaning of the word is "royal" or "official" (so, e.g., in the New Testament -- or, rather, in variant readings; "basiliskos" is used only in variant readings in John 4:46, 49, of the "official" of Capernaum who had a sick child; the best manuscripts use the closely related βασιλικος, "basilikos," which is not diminutive.
+In the LXX Greek translation of the Hebrew Bible, the occurs in Psalm 90:13 [91:13 English]), where it refers to a venomous snake, and in some manuscripts of Isaiah 59:5, where again it seems to mean "adder" or "viper"; English "basilisk" of course derives from this meaning.)

 The identical equation seems to occur in Latin: "regulus" means "petty king" (compare rex, king), but the word is also, in the Vulgate of the Hebrew Bible, used for a poisonous snake and (in secular writings) for a small bird (FreundEtAl, p.
 1553).
 The latter two uses are rare; my two shorter Latin dictionaries do not mention them (although Hazlitt, pp. 665-666, declares that the word refers specifically to all types of wrens.
 Hazlitt also notes that some Romance languages use kingly names for the wren, presumably from the Latin).
 A good analogy might be to refer to a king cobra as a "king" rather than a "cobra."